libgd/libgd/src/readme.txt

-   SEE index.html FOR A MUCH MORE USEFUL HYPERTEXT VERSION OF THIS DOCUMENT.
-   SEE index.html FOR A MUCH MORE USEFUL HYPERTEXT VERSION OF THIS DOCUMENT.
-   SEE index.html FOR A MUCH MORE USEFUL HYPERTEXT VERSION OF THIS DOCUMENT.
+         A MUCH BETTER MANUAL IS IN THE HYPERTEXT DOCUMENT index.html!
+         A MUCH BETTER MANUAL IS IN THE HYPERTEXT DOCUMENT index.html!
+         A MUCH BETTER MANUAL IS IN THE HYPERTEXT DOCUMENT index.html!
+         A MUCH BETTER MANUAL IS IN THE HYPERTEXT DOCUMENT index.html!

-                                    gd 1.6
+                                   gd 1.6.1

 A graphics library for fast image creation

-Follow this link to the [1]latest version of this document.
+Follow this link to the latest version of this document.

   Table of Contents

-     * [2]Credits and license terms
+     * Credits and license terms
+     * What's new in version 1.6.1?
-     * [3]What's new in version 1.6?
+     * What's new in version 1.6?
-     * [4]What is gd?
+     * What is gd?
-     * [5]What if I want to use another programming language?
+     * What if I want to use another programming language?
-     * [6]What else do I need to use gd?
+     * What else do I need to use gd?
-     * [7]How do I get gd?
+     * How do I get gd?
-     * [8]How do I build gd?
+     * How do I build gd?
-     * [9]gd basics: using gd in your program
+     * gd basics: using gd in your program
-     * [10]webgif: a useful example
+     * webgif: a useful example
-     * [11]Function and type reference by category
+     * Function and type reference by category
-     * [12]About the additional .gd image file format
+     * About the additional .gd image file format
-     * [13]Please tell us you're using gd!
+     * Please tell us you're using gd!
-     * [14]If you have problems
+     * If you have problems
-     * [15]Alphabetical quick index
+     * Alphabetical quick index

-   [16]Up to the Boutell.Com, Inc. Home Page
+   Up to the Boutell.Com, Inc. Home Page

   Credits and license terms

-   In order to resolve any possible confusion regarding the authorship of gd, the following copyright statement covers all of the authors who have required such a statement. _If you are aware of any oversights in this copyright notice, please contact [17]Thomas Boutell who will be pleased to correct them._
+   In order to resolve any possible confusion regarding the authorship of gd, the following copyright statement covers all of the authors who have required such a statement. _If you are aware of any oversights in this copyright notice, please contact Thomas Boutell who will be pleased to correct them._

 COPYRIGHT STATEMENT FOLLOWS THIS LINE